If you need to know what other functions and scripts your program is dependent upon, use one of the techniques described below.

 The report does not list:

-Files in the toolbox/matlab folder because every MATLAB user has those files.
+because every MATLAB user has those files.

 Therefore, if you use a function file that shadows a built-in function file, MATLAB excludes both files from the list.